-- Continue to build upon the good progress made on delivering the Covenant, especially in raising awareness to the local business community of the advantages of taping into the veterans' labour pool. - Disseminate information to business members groups to increase knowledge and lead to a more inclusive relationship with the military community. - Provide opportunities to retain the districts young talent and to attract young professionals into the local economy . - Link up with existing national and regional networks which support veterans. - Promote the many skills gained by veterans which can be put to use in the business environment - from leadership to logistics, mechanics to engineering, digital technology to mapping.
+- Continue to build on the good progress made delivering the Covenant, especially in raising awareness with the local business community of the advantages of tapping into the veterans' labour pool. - Disseminate information to business groups to increase knowledge and lead to a more inclusive relationship with the military community. - Provide opportunities to retain the District's young talent and to attract young professionals into the local economy. - Link up with existing national and regional networks that support veterans. - Promote the many skills gained by veterans that can be put to use in the business environment - from leadership to logistics, mechanics to engineering, digital technology to mapping.